 The International Bee Research Association (IBRA) archive has been catalogued and can be seen on NLW Archives and Manuscripts.

 IBRA promotes the value of bees by providing information on bee science and beekeeping worldwide and is internationally recognised as the world’s primary source and foremost provider of information on bees.
 Its database and information services, including journals, teaching aids and other publications, embrace all bee species whether managed by man for pollination or their products, or truly wild.

 IBRA is a registered educational charity established in 1949 and is funded by sales of publications, through the generosity of its members and supporters, and by donations or legacies.

 The Association publishes a range of information about bees for bee scientists, beekeepers and the general public:

-There is more information about the Society and its activities on its website.
+There is more information about the Society and its activities on the International Bee Research Association (IBRA) website.